 450SX

 Ken Roczen claimed the overall win in the 450SX division.
 Race one saw the Suzuki rider take a safe second place to points leader Hunter Lawrence after Roczen struggled to get around Justin Cooper in the opening laps.
 This allowed Lawrence to get away with the early lead as Roczen settled into the second spot.
 Race two again saw Roczen slide into second as Justin Cooper fired back with a big win.
 This put the two tied in overall points heading into the final race.
-Roczen answered the call with a crucial holeshot and led every lap of race three, giving him the lowest score of the night.
-He claimed the overall win with five overall points (2-2-1), six points better than seconds place Cooper Webb’s 11.
-More importantly, he gained massive ground in the championship hunt and now sits just one point down from Hunter Lawrence.
+Roczen answered the call with a crucial holeshot and led every lap of race three.
+He managed to score 2-2-1 finishes and racked up five total points, by far the lowest score of the field.
+A dominant win to cap off the night became more important as Lawrence crashed multiple times in the muddy conditions and only added to Roczen’s points take.
+With the overall win in hand, along with Lawrence’s struggles, the 94 now sits just one point out of the championship lead.
+It’s anyone’s race with just three rounds remaining.

 450SX OVERALL RESULTS (Top 10)